prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 ### The Stealth Gamer ($600) ![600 PC](/img/case/cuboid-r1.jpg "Cuboid R1"){: .img-small .img-right}

 This PC is sleek, refined, and low cost.
-For $600, you are getting a low profile PC that is quiet, efficient, and certainly an amazing gaming machine.
+For $600, you are getting a low profile PC that is quiet, efficient, and cheap.

 [$600 Gaming PC](/budget-pcs/600/){: .big-button}